tomhodgins/espath/README.md

 # deepmatch

-Query deeply-nested JSON objects with XPath
+Query deeply-nested JavaScript objects with XPath

 ## About

-Have you ever wished there was a query language for sifting, filtering, and sorting deeply-nested JSON to find exactly the values you're looking for?
+Have you ever wished there was a query language for sifting, filtering, and sorting deeply-nested JSON or Js objects to find exactly the values you're looking for?

 That language already exists, and it's called [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath), and this package provides a way that you can use XPath to query JSON, or JSON-compatible objects in JavaScript.